Developing Your Park

 Little Red River Park Amenity Buffer

 These are just a few of the trail guidelines to consider as you plan your trail network.
 You may wish to consider maintenance, snow removal, trail comfort in summer, wind breaks, and how to manage slopes and erosion as part of your trails as well.
-Consider hiring a consultant to help you develop a trail development guideline document of your own.
+Understanding trail usage is also helpful for trail planning.
+Trail counters or other data sources can inform future trail planning and development.

 CHECKLIST ITEM